Now Accepting New Patients

 We accept the insurance most perinatal practices don't.

 Most psychiatrists in Utah don't accept Medicaid.
 We do — because the people who need perinatal psychiatric care the most shouldn't be the ones who can't get it.
+No insurance?
+Self-pay visits start at $150.

 All Utah Medicaid Plans SelectHealth DMBA Regence BCBS & more